GitHubBlues/TOP_Dashboard_Input_Form/README.md

 This repository shows the dashboard and the sign-in form, both assignments of the Intermediate HTML and CSS module of The Odin project.

-The task of the sign-in assignment was to replicate a form following the instructions provided here (https://www.theodinproject.com/paths/full-stack-javascript/courses/intermediate-html-and-css/lessons/sign-up-form).
+The task of the sign-in assignment was to replicate a form following the instructions provided [here](https://www.theodinproject.com/paths/full-stack-javascript/courses/intermediate-html-and-css/lessons/sign-up-form).

 The aim of the sign-in form was to practice:
  - using different HTML input types (text, email, password),